transilluminate/PortfolioMapper/README.md

 This software is provided under a dual-license model:

 -   **MIT License:** For use by the National Health Service (NHS) in the UK.
--   **Commercial License:** For any other commercial use, a separate license is required.
+-   **Commercial License:** For any other use, a separate license is required.
 Please contact adrian.j.robinson@gmail.com for inquiries.

 ## 💥 Live Demonstration